manhar-zxcv/Logic-Engine/README.md

 # Logic Engine
-Finds all possible solutions for a CNF or Proposition
+Finds all possible solutions for a CNF or a Proposition

 <!-- ABOUT THE PROJECT -->